UBC-AWP/Bayesian-analysis/README.md

 This dashboard requires log in credentials.
 Please reach out to the [AWP](https://awp.landfood.ubc.ca/) for access.

+## License

+The Peek-a-Moo dashboard is licensed under the terms of the MIT license, full details [here](https://github.com/UBC-AWP/Bayesian-analysis/blob/main/LICENSE)

 ## Want to contribute?

 Welcome to join us and please reach out to the [AWP](mailto:animalwelfare@ubc.ca)